ezekg/flint/README.md

 Variable shorthand with context
 -------------------------------

-Use this if you're nesting columns using the variable shorthand.
+Use this if you're *nesting* columns using the variable shorthand.
+The `context` is the span of the elements parent.

 ```scss
 //  .parent {